↓

 February 5 1999

 Barbara Simons is a newly unemployed airline exec with nothing to do.
-Bored, she jumps at a chance to help her fabulous friends with their problems — an ex-husband hiding money and uncovering a smuggling ring.
+Bored, she jumps at a chance to help her fabulous friends with their problems — an ex-husband hiding money or uncovering a smuggling ring.

 Posted in Book Reviews | Tagged Amazon.ca, Amazon.com, B&N, book review, crime, detective, fiction, Good Reads, hardcover, library, Library Thing, mystery, novel, police, PolyWogg, prose, romance, series, Simons, sleuth | Leave a reply